openstack/nova/api-guide/source/port_with_resource_request.rst

 ``[upgrade_levels]/compute`` configuration does not prevent the computes from using the latest RPC version.

-As of 21.0.0 (Ussuri), nova supports evacuating and live migrating servers with neutron ports having resource requests.
+As of 21.0.0 (Ussuri), nova supports evacuating, live migrating and unshelving servers with neutron ports having resource requests.

 See :nova-doc:`the admin guide <admin/port_with_resource_request.html>` for
 administrative details.